Jodenee/Voyager/docs/API Reference/Embed.md

 <br />

 ### **Embed:setTimestamp**(customTimestamp **:** [*string?*](https://create.roblox.com/docs/scripting/luau/strings)) **:** [*nil*](https://create.roblox.com/docs/scripting/luau/nil)
-This method overrides the embed's timestamp with a new one.
+This method sets the embed's timestamp.

 ???+ note
     If customTimestamp is left nil then the current timestamp will be used instead.

+???+ note
+    If the embed already has a timestamp it'll be overridden.

 ***Parameters***